 The Temple was still standing so it was easy to rationalize that since God had given us the Temple for Atonement, where our sins could be covered, one could still believe in their heart Yeshua is Messiah but continue to offer sacrifices with family and friends there.

-But to believe that would be to deny before others that Yeshua is not the only way for atonement and reconciliation with God.
+But to do that would be to deny Yeshua before others that faith in His sacrificial death was the only way for atonement and reconciliation with God.
+That either way was acceptable to God.

 But what if you lived in the days when the Temple still stood?
 When biblically ordained sacrifices were still being offered by the Biblical appointed priests.